 What Is a Customer Journey Map?

-The customer journey map highlights the experiences of a customer.
-Phases of interaction are listed at the top, usually starting with become aware and progress through to purchase or another end goal.
+A customer journey map highlights the experiences of a customer.
+Phases of interaction are listed at the top, usually starting with stages of the journey.

 The rows show various processes and people interacting with the customer.
 The final lower section shows the outcomes and insights.
 There is no one size fits all customer journey map.
 Typically I will start with a template which then gets customised according to the specific project.